If you have thyroid disease then understanding what euthyroid is incredibly important.

 It’s also important to realize that even though you may have a thyroid issue (such as a thyroid nodule) doesn’t mean that your issue is causing problems with thyroid hormone production.

-Only conditions which alter thyroid hormone production or conversion will result in hypothyroidism or hyperthyroidism.
+Only conditions that alter thyroid hormone production or conversion will result in hypothyroidism or hyperthyroidism.

 Now I want to hear from you: